Pradeep-7142/Image-Alchemy-Flask-Web/README.md

-Image Alchemy Flask Web--
+Image Alchemy Flask Web :

 Welcome to the Image Alchemy Flask Web project!
 This web application allows users to perform various image processing operations such as rotating, flipping, adjusting contrast and brightness, and applying blur to images.

-Features
+Features :

 1. Rotate Image: Rotate images by any angle.